 A steady progression plan has been built into our music curriculum in from EYFS to KS1 and KS2, ensuring consistent musical development.
 Our curriculum includes examples of music styles and genres from different times and places.
 Through strong links with the geography curriculum children develop an understanding of music from around the world.
 Our approach is, participatory and inclusive.
 Children are actively involved in using and developing their singing voices, using body percussion and whole body actions, and learning to handle and play instruments effectively to create and express their own and others’ music.
 Through a range of whole class and group activities children have opportunities to explore sounds, actively listen, compose and perform.

 We take an informal lesson to lesson approach to assessment where teachers provide further support for those children who require it to be at age related expectations.

 As a result of our inclusive active curriculum children sing enthusiastically and are skilled at listening to music and giving personal responses.
 They are able to identify the work of our school composers, both past and present.
 Our children have the experience of performing vocally and with instruments to a wide audience this in turn has developed their confidence over time.
 They have a developing understanding of music from other cultures.

-Through participating in the Class 2 Ukulele ensemble and Class 3 Brass Band, children also have an understanding of what it means to be part of a musical ensemble.
+Through participating in the Class 2 Ukulele ensemble, Class 3 Brass Band and now our World Percussion lessons, children also have an understanding of what it means to be part of a musical ensemble.

 Many children across school also engage with additional Peripatetic music tuition through Music For Life.
-Children are currently have extra curricular lessons in piano, keyboard, guitar and violin.
+Children are currently have extra curricular lessons in piano, keyboard and guitar.